Phillnes/CISC-187/Activities/Activity-2.md

 ## Question 1

-A linear search would take four steps to find the number 8 in the array, one for incrementing each unit.
+A linear search would take four steps to find the number 8 in the given array, one for incrementing each unit, as 8 is the fourth element in it.

 ## Question 2